 The Trustees have clear terms of reference and also have 4 sub-committees: Audit and Risk, Standard Achievement and Inclusion, Resources and Performance Management.
-The Trustees have met at least termly, the first meeting was held in September 2016 when schools reopened after the summer break was a business and planning meeting.
-The Trustees have established Local Governing Boards (LGB) in January 2017 in each Academy.
-The LGBs also have clear terms of reference.
+The Local Governing Bodies (LGBs) also have clear terms of reference.
 Each committee and LGB have met at least termly.
 Reports from Sub Committees and LGBs have been received, scrutinised and ratified by the Trustees.
 Trustees make regular visits to both Academies within the Trust, including attending LGB meetings.